stonepros/stone/doc/releases/hammer.rst

 We are quickly approaching the Hammer feature freeze but have a few more dev releases to go before we get there.
-The headline items are subtree-based quota support in CephFS (ceph-fuse/libcephfs client support only for now), a rewrite of the watch/notify librados API used by RBD and RGW, OSDMap checksums to ensure that maps are always consistent inside the cluster, new API calls in librados and librbd
+The headline items are subtree-based quota support in StoneFS (stone-fuse/libstonefs client support only for now), a rewrite of the watch/notify librados API used by RBD and RGW, OSDMap checksums to ensure that maps are always consistent inside the cluster, new API calls in librados and librbd